 I loved Earth Mama Nipple Cream– Oh how it saved me from so much pain and it was an awesome natural cream that I didn’t have to wipe off each time I fed baby.

-One of my first shocking moments came when I went to put on the old t shirt and pajama bottoms and realized that I wasn’t going to be able to feed the baby in the middle of the night very conveniently.
-Fortunately I’ve done a few girl’s weekends where I’ve purchased a button down top pajama set in the sheer name of vanity and looking cute for friends, and the two I own have saved me!
+One of my first shocking moments came when I went to put on the old t-shirt and pajama bottoms and realized that I wasn’t going to be able to feed the baby in the middle of the night very conveniently.
+Fortunately, I’ve done a few girl’s weekends where I’ve purchased a button down top pajama set in the sheer name of vanity and looking cute for friends, and the two I own have saved me!
 I wear these almost every night, and even as a minimalist I’m going to tell you that you want at least two sets.
 Babies love to spit up on your precious comfy top.
 I own a pair almost exactly like this pair and it’s my favorite!
 Sometimes hot flashes come those first few weeks and I love the short sleeve option and that knit stretch while I was still looking a little pregnant and swollen the first weeks.
-I own a pair of these and am loving them in the cooler months, and this set and this set are great options too!
+I own a pair of these and am loving them, and then in the cooler months this set and this set are great options too!

 I had no idea this was a thing, and a thing most parents need to try the second week of baby’s life!
 They start to figure out eating and their little stomachs are still processing food- typically slower than they are able to eat it.
 This helps so many parents and it’s safe to use from birth.
 If I could do it all over again I’d have a bottle ready to try so I didn’t spend that entire day crying the second week of baby’s life when he was so upset and in pain.
 We’ve used several bottles already, and we love that it instantly takes away the painful hiccups that really make our guy cry!